Edward Littleton, 1st Baron Hatherton: Career in House of Lords, 1835–1863

 The Railway Mania of the 1840s saw Littleton trying to get to grips with the pace of modernisation.
 Early in 1845 he spoke at length in support of a petition from the Staffordshire and Worcestershire Canal Company, attacking predatory pricing by railways.
 A little later he encouraged people affected by railway development to group together in corporate bodies to defend their joint interests. and speaking in defence of the coastal trade in coal.
 The following year, however, he was showing a very positive attitude and was advocating a streamlined system for dealing with railway development.
 In fact, he had informed himself sufficiently to hazard the opinion that broad gauge was the future.

-Proposed changes to the Game Act 1831 also gave him a chance to advertise himself as a modern and improving landlord.
+Proposed changes to the Game Act 1831 (1 & 2 Will.
+4. c.
+32) also gave him a chance to advertise himself as a modern and improving landlord.
 He proposed removing hares from the status of game, so that tenants might eliminate them from their land and boasted of his near-extermination of hares and rabbits on his own estates: "he could scarcely exaggerate the satisfaction which had resulted from that course, both to himself and to his tenants."

 However, the Irish Question was again coming to dominated debate and it had never ceased to be one of Hatherton's major concerns.
 During the 1830s he had spoken often on Irish matters, steering a tortuous path.
 On the one hand he supported most of the causes of equality and social reform dear to Irish nationalists.
 In 1836, for example, we find him defending the suppression of Orange lodges and denouncing the poor representation of Catholics on public bodies.
 However, he also supported coercive Government measures to suppress disorder, often taking a hardline position.
 In 1844 Hatherton promoted a reform popular with Irish Catholics: the Charitable Bequests (Ireland) Act, which created a corporate body to accept bequests in favour of the Irish clergy.
 In so doing, he seized the opportunity to attack the poor provision for Catholic clerical education.
 This helped stoke the agitation that led to the Maynooth Grant of 1845, with its disastrously divisive consequences for the Tory party.